bergesinstitute/graf-method/book-1-unit-5.md

 1. I always drink water (agua) on Monday nights.
 2. My friend never drinks water.
-3. I always eat pizza at Arturo’s.
+3. I always eat pizza at Arturo's.
 4. I sometimes read the New Yorker.
-5. I don’t understand Peter.
+5. I don't understand Peter.
-6. They don’t sell guitars but they sell pianos.
+6. They don't sell guitars but they sell pianos.
 7. There are many people (personas) in Times Square on Sundays.
-8. There are few people at Macy’s on Tuesday mornings.
+8. There are few people at Macy's on Tuesday mornings.

 ## 4. Answer the questions.